The Packard & Pioneer Museum

 This unique collection shows the changes from horse and oxen power to heavy machinery such as our steam traction engines, bulldozers, tractors and earth-moving equipment used by the men and women who built New Zealand’s infrastructure.

-The collection tells the story of how New Zealand was shaped into the country of today.
+The Collection is much more than just a load of old cars and tells the story of how New Zealand was shaped into the country of today.
 Our tour-guides take you on this journey, and along the way all kinds of stories within the main story emerge.

-Every visitor, old or young, discovers items in the collection which trigger their own memories – perhaps of the first family car, or a household tool Grandma used.
-We love to take the time to listen .
+Every visitor, old or young will discover items in the collection which trigger their own memories - perhaps of the first family car, or a household tool Grandma used.
 We allow time for people to look and linger, reminisce and share their stories.